 It was a clear October day, we’re country folk, it was a Saturday, and we needed to get some wood for the log burner.
 We own a field with trees in it next to the house, there was a pile seasoned and ready to be stacked.
 So we packed four bundled-up children into the car, attached the trailer, and off we went.

 The youngest was only a baby, and it was his nap time, so we left him to sleep in the car.
-The three others, Oscar, who was 9, Polly, 6 and Esme who had just turned two were exploring.
+The three others, Oscar, who was nine, Polly, six, and Esme who had just turned two, were exploring.

-We were getting to the end of our packing.
-Oscar had gone for a wander on his own, and the two girls were sat chatting and laughing about 20 yards away.
+We were getting to the end of our packing, Oscar had gone for a wander on his own, and the two girls were sat chatting and laughing about twenty yards away.

 I remember looking over at them and smiling, thinking how lovely they all were, and how I remembered wood-collecting expeditions from my youth.